fashiondesign

 Around 2022 the concept of fashion without borders such as age, gender, body shape started to be recognised and amplified by fashion brands.
 But in 2015, it was about being a trailblazer, innovative and creative, by proposing a countercultural message.
 Now, from pret-a-porter to haute couture, those words and images have flooded fashion communication.
 So it sounds like something you have to say just to conform.

-When brands highlight labels so often that they all send the same message, authenticity is lost.
+Yet, when brands highlight labels so often that they all send the same message, authenticity is lost.
 Eventually it is clear that these labels are a just marketing trend.

-Accessible all ages Read More »
+Accessible All Ages Read More »

 Fashion smells like marketing.
-Not creativity.
-Marketing.
+Not creativity – marketing.

 It would be interesting to understand why designers do everything except what they are supposed to do: create beautiful clothes.
 There must be a reason for it.